DevelDoe/devel-react/readme.md

   * This minor update adds React Router for navigation.

+* 0.5 Styling for development
+  * This minor update adds styling to make developing layouts eazy with blueprint background and semitransparents divs.

 * 1.0 Release
   * Major Release 1.0.
 The project is now a basic react app that you can build upon and use to quickly deploy professional React web applications.